TOAST-DOCS/Storage-Object-Storage/en/Overview.md

 ## Terms
 #### Object
 Basic data unit of object storage.
-It consists of data, user-assigned metadata, and specific addresses.
+Object consists of data, user-assigned metadata, and specific addresses.

 #### Folder
 A virtual unit that binds objects.
-Allows you to manage objects hierarchically, similar to folders in Windows or directories in Linux.
+Folder allows you to manage objects hierarchically, similar to folders in Windows or directories in Linux.

 #### Container
 Namespace for managing objects.
-Serves as a unit of various management settings.
+Container serves as a unit of various management settings.
 All objects must exist in a container and have a name that is unique within the container.

 #### Storage Account
 User account for object storage.
 NHN Cloud object storage is isolated on an account basis.

 #### API Endpoint
-It is an HTTP URL provided to access object storage through REST API.
+An HTTP URL provided to access object storage through REST API.